joshbalfour/final-year-project/Documents/Verification/Sample-Data.md

 | 16:22 | 16:26 | 16:22        | 16:26        | Hit    | 0 minutes |
 | 16:39 | 16:41 |              |              | Miss   | Missed |

 Misses seem to be due to a an issue in the train time data collection from national rail.
-Data needs to be faltended to match known tiploc locations.
+Data needs to be flattened to match known tiploc locations.

+Average error: 0.75 minutes, 60% of the time.

 #### Predicitons V2